Istria: Middle Ages

-Venetian Republic
+Venetian era

-The coastal areas and cities of Istria came under Venetian Influence in the 9th century.
+Under Pietro II Candiano, who was Doge of Venice between 932 and 939, Istrian cities signed an act of devotion to the Venetian rule.
+On Ascension Day in 1000, a powerful fleet sailed from Venice to resolve the problem of the Narentine pirates.
+The fleet visited all the Istrian and Dalmatian cities, whose citizens, exhausted by the wars between the Croatian king Svetislav and his brother Cresimir, swore an oath of fidelity to Venice.
+In 1145, the cities of Pula, Koper and Izola rose against the Republic of Venice but were defeated, and were since further controlled by Venice.
+During the 13th century, the Patriarchate's rule weakened and the towns kept surrendering to Venice – Poreč in 1267, Umag in 1269, Novigrad in 1270, Sveti Lovreč in 1271, Motovun in 1278, Kopar in 1279, and Piran and Rovinj in 1283.
+Venice gradually dominated the whole coastal area of western Istria and the area to Plomin on the eastern part of the peninsula.
+The wealthier coastal towns cultivated increasingly strong economic relationships with Venice and by 1348 were eventually incorporated into its territory, while their inland counterparts fell under the sway of the weaker Patriarchate of Aquileia, which became part of the Habsburg Empire in 1374.

 On 15 February 1267, Parenzo was formally incorporated with the Venetian state.
 Other coastal towns followed shortly thereafter.
 Bajamonte Tiepolo was sent away from Venice in 1310, to start a new life in Istria after his downfall.
 A description of the 16th-century Istria with a precise map was prepared by the Italian geographer Pietro Coppo.
 A copy of the map inscribed in stone can now be seen in the Pietro Coppo Park in the center of the town of Izola in southwestern Slovenia.

+During the history of the coexistence of Slavic and Roman communities in Istria, the Slavs mostly lived in the interior, while the coast was Roman.

 Habsburg Monarchy (1797–1805)

 The Inner part of Istria around Mitterburg (Pazin) had been part of the Holy Roman Empire for centuries, and more specifically part of the domains of the Austrian Habsburgs since the 14th century.
 In 1797, with the Treaty of Campo Formio, the Venetian parts of the peninsula also passed to the Habsburg monarchy which became the Austrian Empire in 1804.